 Map not to scale.

-Afterwards, head north through the Tuscan countryside, visiting as many charming villages and rustic vineyards as you can.
-Eventually, you’ll end up in the capital of Tuscany, Florence.
 Florence is one of the most important cities in Italy and is full of history.
 If you’re sick of museums, take a trip to Cinque Terre and get some much-needed beach time.
+It’s beautiful, but very expensive, and you should definitely skip it in peak season.

 Finally, cross the Apennine Mountains and experience one of Italy’s hidden gems: Bologna.
 Bologna has amazing food and some awesome parties – you won’t be disappointed.
+It’s more budget-friendly than the rest of this itinerary too.

-Backpacking Italy 10-Day Itinerary – Northern Italy
+Backpacking Italy: 10-Day Itinerary – Northern Italy

 backpacking italy 10 day itinerary